InterEdit: Navigating Text-Guided 3D Dyadic Human Motion Editing: Introduction

 While text-driven motion editing~\cite{meng2025rethinking,hong2025salad,zheng2025diffmesh,athanasiou2024motionfix,guo2025motionlab} has shown promising results for single-person scenarios, extending it to multi-human interactions remains underexplored.
 Many real-world human behaviors involve interactions—such as collaboration, competition, and physical contact—that require multiple participants~\cite{peng2025hopadiff,peng2024referring}.
 In these cases, motion meaning arises not only from individual movements but from \emph{spatio-temporal coupling}, including synchronization, phase alignment, positioning, role switching, and contact timing.
 Editing such interactions is crucial for applications like character animation, social robotics, virtual agents, crowd simulation, and training data for embodied intelligence, where fine-grained control over interaction dynamics is essential.
 Editing multi-human motion is more challenging than single-actor editing due to the interaction semantics in relative timing and configuration.
 A small modification to one person can disrupt synchronization or spatial consistency.
 Unlike generation, editing must stay anchored to the source motion and apply only instruction-relevant changes.
 This ``change what is requested, preserve the rest'' constraint is harder in interactive settings, where small temporal deviations can alter semantics.
 Despite its importance, there is no dedicated benchmark for multi-human 3D motion editing.

-In this work, we introduce \emph{Text-guided Multi-human Motion Editing} (TMME), a new task that aims to generate a target multi-person motion conditioned on both a dual-person source motion and a textual editing instruction (Fig.~\ref{fig:teaser}).
+In this work, we introduce \emph{Text-guided Multi-human Motion Editing} (TMME), a new task that aims to generate a target two-person motion conditioned on both source motion and textual editing instruction (Fig.~\ref{fig:teaser}).
 This task exposes two major challenges.
 First, paired source--target--instruction triplets for multi-human motion are scarce, as existing datasets are primarily designed for generation.
 Second, interaction editing requires precise modeling of coordination patterns such as synchrony versus alternation, tempo variation, spatial approach and separation, and role-dependent responses.

 To enable systematic study of this problem, we construct \textbf{InterEdit3D}, the first large-scale two-person motion editing dataset built on top of InterHuman~\cite{liang2024intergen} via a semi-automatic retrieval-and-annotation pipeline.
 We retrieve motion pairs that share a similar base motion for one individual while differing in interaction structure, and annotate them with editing instructions describing how to transform the source into the target.
 This results in $5{,}161$ source--target--text triplets emphasizing spatial, temporal, and coordination-level edits, forming a challenging benchmark for interaction-aware motion editing.